This post may contain affiliate links. Please read our disclosure policy.

-Grand Marnier French Toast is a decadent breakfast that combines soft brioche bread with a delicious orange liqueur for the best french toast!
+Grand Marnier French Toast is a decadent breakfast that combines soft brioche bread with a delicious orange liqueur for the best flavor!

 Not only is this a super easy recipe, but it’s one that your entire family will love.
 Eggs, heavy cream, cinnamon, orange zest and Grand Marnier come together to make the very best french toast.